filipecn/my_website/content/cv/_index.md

     - Developed an `PIC` based method using `RBF-FD`
 * **Multimaterial Fluid Simulation for Computer Graphics** _(Sep 2014 - Feb 2015)_
     - _Visiting Scholar at University of Waterloo (UW), Waterloo, Ontario, Canada_
-    - Developed methods to geometrically solve the `dynamic intersection of triangular meshes`.
+    - Developed methods to geometrically solve the `dynamic intersection of triangular meshes`
     - Such algorithms were used to handle the interaction between different fluids.
     - Supervisor: Christopher Batty
 * **Approximating implicit curves on plane and surface triangulations with affine arithmetic (AA)** _(2013 - 2014)_